rg-532/turing-io/DEV_LOG.md

   This approach can also be used for empty lines w/ indentations inside them.
-- Implementation of the lexer is yet to be finished - I need to be more decisive in my implementation methods so I can generate more code, rather than constantly worrying about design and what is most correct.
+- Implementation of the lexer is yet to be finished - I need to be more decisive in my implementation methods, so I can generate more code, rather than constantly worrying about design and what is most correct.